 Your glasses or contact lenses must be appropriate for your corresponding sport

-By Nicole Ganglani | Photo from Zarak Khan|Unsplash
+By Nicole Ganglani | Photo by Zarak Khan/Unsplash

-Optometrists say that it’s best to opt for soft and disposable contact lenses rather than hard ones in sports so it’s ideal to invest in single-use ones.
-It’s also important to consider buying contacts that can maintain moisture to keep the eyes hydrated at all times.
+Optometrists say it’s best to opt for soft and disposable contact lenses rather than hard ones in sports so it’s ideal to invest in single-use ones.
+It’s also important to consider buying contacts that can maintain moisture to keep eyes hydrated at all times.